aristanetworks/netdevops-examples/demo/ansible-101-may2022/README.md

 ## Lab Environement

 The lab included in this repository was deployed using Containerlab and cEOS nodes running on a simple Ubuntu 20.04 server.
-If you would like to use cEOS with containerlab, please follow instructions below.
+If you would like to use cEOS with Containerlab, please follow instructions below.
 If you would like to use another platform like EVE-NG or GNS3, those would work great as well.
 If management addresses or login credentials (admin/admin) are different, those changes would have to be updated in the respective files (inventory file/group_vars).

 - Install Docker